Xqhare/urd/README.md

 # `Urd`
-A journal App written in rust
+A journaling app written in rust.

 ## Name
 `Urd` is named after one of the Norns from Norse mythology, responsible for shaping destiny and is responsible for the past.